New Jersey Laws and Incentives

 Clean Truck Replacement Program

-The Regional Truck Replacement Program (Program) through the Port Authority of New York & New Jersey provides funding for up to 50% of the cost to replace a heavily emitting truck, up to $25,000.
-Eligible recipients include independent owner operators and licensed motor carriers servicing the port with drayage trucks equipped with Model Year 1994 to 2006 engines.
-Funding is limited to two replacement trucks per eligible applicant.
+The Port Authority of New York & New Jersey’s (PANYNJ) Truck Replacement Program (Program) provides funding for the replacement of eligible Class 8 trucks with model year (MY) 2014 or newer diesel vehicles.
+Eligible replacement trucks must meet U.S. Environmental Protection Agency heavy-duty vehicle standards.
+Funding is available for up to 50% of the replacement truck purchase price, up to $25,000, whichever is less.
+Vehicles eligible for retirement include Class 8 port drayage trucks with MY 1998 through 2006 engines.
+Funding is limited to two replacement trucks per applicant.
 Additional rules and conditions apply.
-For more information, see the Program website.
+For more information, see the PANYNJ Program website.

 Reduced Propane Fuel Tax